Ngigi33/Gazebo-Rviz2-Simulation-SLAM-and-Navigation/README.md

 ## Features
 - Full robot simulation in Gazebo.
-- Live visualization in RViz3.
+- Live visualization in RViz2.
 - SLAM capability to generate maps of the environment.
 - Nav2 navigation stack for autonomous movement once a map is built.
 - Keyboard teleoperation support.

+---
+Prerequisites

+- ROS 2 Humble (or compatible distribution).
+- Gazebo (Fortress or the version paired with your ROS 2 release).
+- RViz2.
+- Nav2 packages installed (nav2_bringup).
+- teleop_twist_keyboard package for keyboard teleoperation.
 ---

 ## System Overview